Vascular calcification in chronic kidney disease

 - Guy's Hospital, London

 The most common cause of death in dialysis patients is cardiovascular disease (CVD).
 This may be due in part to excess vascular (arterial) calcification (VC), particularly coronary artery calcification (CAC), which can be observed even in very young dialysis patients, who lack the typical vascular damage risk factors of hypertension, dyslipidemia, and smoking [1-5].
 Calcium can be deposited into either or both of the medial or intimal layers of the vasculature.

 The epidemiology, detection, and clinical significance of VC for patients with chronic kidney disease (CKD) are discussed in this topic review.
 The definition, pathogenesis, and molecular biology of VC are discussed separately.
 (See "Biology of vascular calcification in chronic kidney disease".)

 The treatment of hyperphosphatemia and hyperparathyroidism associated with CKD and other issues associated with mineral and bone disease associated with CKD are also discussed elsewhere.
-(See "Treatment of hyperphosphatemia in chronic kidney disease" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in adult predialysis patients with chronic kidney disease" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients" and "Overview of chronic kidney disease-mineral bone disease (CKD-MBD)" and "Adynamic bone disease associated with chronic kidney disease".)
+(See "Treatment of hyperphosphatemia in chronic kidney disease" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in adult predialysis patients with chronic kidney disease" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients" and "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)" and "Adynamic bone disease associated with chronic kidney disease".)

 Calcification in association with atherosclerosis is not a new phenomenon.
 The Horus study revealed atherosclerosis in 34 percent of mummies from four geographical regions or populations that spanned over 4000 years .
 In ancient times, the prevalence of atherosclerosis may have been due not only to dietary factors, but also to chronic infection-inflammation.
 Calcification may be considered a classical response to injury to the endothelium and smooth muscle layers.

 - Braun J, Oldendorf M, Moshage W, et al. Electron beam computed tomography in the evaluation of cardiac calcification in chronic dialysis patients.
 Am J Kidney Dis 1996; 27:394.